dreger/audaciousfox.net/content/archive/airpods-macos-call-quality-fix.md

 date: 2017-10-23T21:38:00-04:00
 ---

-**The Fix:** You need to change your MacOS sound settings so that your output goes to the AirPods and your input is set to "Internal Microphone" — if you use the AirPods for both input and output, the quality will be noticeably poor and muffled.
+**The Fix:** You need to change your MacOS sound settings so that your output goes to the AirPods and your input is set to "Internal Microphone" — if you use the AirPods for both input and output, the audio quality takes a noticeable hit.

 A few months ago, the voice and video call audio on my Mac took a nosedive.
 Call participants sounded hollow and fuzzy, and I sounded the same to them.
 I blamed network connectivity issues, but my problem persisted regardless of location.
 One day, forgetting [my much loved AirPods][my airpods] at home, audio calls sounded fine again.
 The AirPods were to blame.